 The water pump's like the heart of your cooling system, circulating the fluid throughout your vehicle.
 It's a small pump that's driven by the engine; usually by belt, but sometimes by a chain or gear.

 The water pump only operates when the engine's running.
 Water pump failure is pretty routine.
 We see it often at Clayton's Auto Service.
-Some start failing at around 40,000 miles, but most fail by 100,000 miles.
-Consult your owners' manual or friendly and knowledgeable service advisor at Clayton's Auto Service to see what's recommended.
+Some start failing at around 40,000 miles/64,000 km, but most fail by 100,000 miles/160,000 km.
+Consult your owner's manual or friendly and knowledgeable service advisor at Clayton's Auto Service to see what's recommended.

 Since a water pump either works or it doesn't, you need to change it when it fails.
 Water pumps fail in one of two ways: the bearings fail or they begin to leak.
 It's possible to have a leak from a cracked water pump, but it usually leaks at the gasket where it attaches to the engine.